 If you’re looking for luxury, Abbaye de la Bussière is a 12th century abbey which has been converted into a upmarket hotel.
 Surrounded by stunning gardens and filled with impressive sculptures, the hotel also has a Michelin star restaurant.

 What To Drink

 Burgundy is renowned for its wine, and the region produces some of the most expensive wines in the world.
 But there are plenty of affordable wines too.
 Burgundy has two grape varieties: Pinot Noir and Chardonnay.
 The wines made from these two grapes are then categorised into four classifications:

-The majority of the wines are called ‘Regional’ wines and are labeled ‘Bourgogne’.
+The majority of the wines are called ‘Regional’ wines and are labelled ‘Bourgogne’.
 These are made from vineyards across the region.